 2. Beware Weak Language

 - Adverbs.
-English is such a rich language that we can usually find a verb to replace an adverb and verb combination.
+English is such a rich language that we can replace an adverb + verb combination with a single stronger verb.
 The phrase, “She walked quickly” could be written, “She raced,” or “She hurried.”
 This way, we use more interesting verbs and we delete a word into the bargain.

 - Qualifiers (eg somewhat or very).
 “It was very big” becomes, “It was enormous.”

 - Started or began.
 Unless the start of the action is the focus, a sentence becomes more immediate without reference to it.
 Instead of “I started to run,” just say, “I ran” or “I took off.”

 4. Rethink Dialogue Tags